moocow-the-bovine/dstar-gantry/README.txt

         to run "docker login" for the ZDL docker registry.
 See "registry credentials".

+    WARNING: neither CORPUS nor CORPUS_ROOT specified
+         dstar-gantry.sh: WARNING: neither CORPUS nor CORPUS_ROOT specified (use the -c or -C options)

+        This warning message usually indicates that you forgot to specify either a corpus label with the "-c CORPUS" option or a corpus root directory with the "-C CORPUS_ROOT" option.
+In this case, any corpus-dependent operation such as , , etc. is likely to fail ... unless you have set appropriate container variables such as "dstar_corpora" with the "-e VAR=VALUE" option and volume mounts with the "-v /PATH:/MOUNT" option.
+If the requested gantry action is not a corpus-dependent operation (e.g. ), you can ignore this warning.

+    WARNING: no CORPUS_SRC directory specified
+         dstar-gantry.sh: WARNING: no CORPUS_SRC directory specified (expect trouble if you're trying to (re-)index a corpus)

+        This warning message indicates that "dstar-gantry.sh" could not locate a corpus source directory in any of the default locations, and that you haven't specified one with the "-S CORPUS_SRC" option.
+        Source-dependent operations such as "build", "update", and "update-meta" are likely to fail unless you specify additional container variables and/or volume mounts.

+        If the requested gantry action is s source-independent operation such as "install", "publish", or "run", you can ignore this warning.

     E000013 ...
 Permission denied
          CMD /home/ddc-dstar/dstar/bin/dstar-nice.sh svn co --depth=files svn+ssh://odo.dwds.de/home/svn/dev/ddc-dstar/trunk/corpus MYCORPUS
          svn: E000013: Can't create directory '/home/ddc-dstar/dstar/corpora/MYCORPUS/.svn': Permission denied